atasayugras/auto-invert-bright-images/README.md

 ## What this extension does

-This extension automatically detects images that are likely to be:
+It detects images that are likely to be screenshots or documentation images, based on brightness and contrast characteristics:
 - screenshots
 - terminal output
 - documentation images